catalin-domatix/stock-logistics-workflow/stock_picking_invoice_link/readme/DESCRIPTION.rst

 This module adds a link between pickings and invoices as well as on the lines.
 Invoices are generated from sales orders.
-With this module you can find back which deliveries an invoice relates to.
+With this module, you can find back which deliveries an invoice relates to.

 In standard, if you make a partial delivery and invoice it, then make remaining